 Discover the Differences in Duties, Responsibilities, Certifications, Salary, and Job Outlook

-The role of a Medical Assistant (MA) is similar to the role of a Physical Therapist Assistant (PTA) in that both work directly with patients to treat their condition.
+The role of a Medical Assistant (MA) is similar to the role of a Physical Therapist Assistant (PTA) in that both work directly with patients to treat their conditions.
 But whereas the MA treats and cares for patients and supports physicians, the PTA treats and cares for patients and supports physical therapists.

 PTAs have greater responsibility and can perform a more extensive range of treatments than an MA, and all states require that PTAs be licensed.
 As a result, the role of a PTA requires more education.